At a glance: Enable attribution measurement and send postbacks to partners by connecting AppsFlyer to your integrated partners.

 Configure in-app event postbacks

 - Caution!
-When this permission and Allow to configure integration are enabled simultaneously: the ad network has access to all attribution events.
+When both this permission and Configure integration are enabled simultaneously, the ad network has access to all events.
 This includes organic traffic and non-organic traffic from all media sources.

 Access retention report